 Yes, we know Taste Washington is not officially or unofficially called “the Super Bowl of Wine Events.”
 But for more than a decade, we have bestowed that title on the country’s largest single-region wine and food extravaganza.

-Run, don’t walk, to get your tickets.
-You do not want to miss this explosion of tastes, fun and education on March 22-25 in Seattle.
+So run, don’t walk to get your tickets.
+You do not want to miss this explosion of tastes, fun and education on March 28-31 in Seattle.

 Year after year, Burning Desire Estate Cabernet Franc from Hard Row to Hoe is one of our favorite Washington state Cab Francs.
 The 2016 vintage is no exception.

 First, this fine wine from the Lake Chelan AVA is beautiful, rich, concentrated and elegant.
 Deep purple in color, the wine features notes of bright raspberries, violets, pencil lead, bell pepper and herbs.
 Classic Cab Franc from a unique Washington state winery with a memorable brand.

 While definitely drinkable now, we suggest decanting it first.
 Or if you have patience, put it down for a couple of years.
 It will be worth the wait.